microsoftgraph/msgraph-cds-workrides-sample/mobileapp/README.md

 </application>
 ```

-* iOS: Using iOS maps api.
+* iOS: iOS Maps API is used.
 It's provided directly by the device.

-* UWP: Using Bing maps api.
+* UWP: Bing Maps API is used.
 You should provide a valid [bing api key](https://msdn.microsoft.com/es-es/library/ff428642.aspx).
 This key must be configured in the **AppSettings.BingMapsAPIKey** field.

 ```csharp
 public const string BingMapsAPIKey = "<BING API KEY>";
 ```

-*Enjoy!*

 ## Clean and Rebuild
 If you see build issues when pulling updates from the repo, try cleaning and rebuilding the solution.